nanoporetech/pipeline-structural-variation/README.md

 Make sure that the chromosome names in the BED file match the names in your reference FASTA files (e.g. chr1 vs. 1)

 **Can I use this pipeline to detect gene fusion using DNA data?**
-The current version does not support calling gene fusions from DNA data.
-However, support for calling translocations will be available in the future.
+The current version does not support calling gene fusions from DNA data as translocation calling is not supported yet.
+However, support for translocations will be available in the future.

-**Can I use this pipeline to detect gene fusion using cDNA data?** cDNA data is currently not supported
+**Can I use this pipeline to detect gene fusion using cDNA data?** cDNA data is not supported

 ### Abbreviations